-A recent publication from Medical Economics identifies the Top 13 reasons for claim denials; some of which include:
+A recent Medical Economics article identifies the top 13 reasons for claim denials; some of which include:

 Have You Ever Wondered Why We “Manage” Denials?

-Denials are managed to ensure that claims can be submitted and that compensation can be received for services provided to patients.
-However, the primary goal should be to prevent denials, not manage them.
+Denials are managed to ensure that claims can be submitted and that compensation can be received for patient services.
+However, the better option should be to prevent denials, not manage them.

-When a formal denials prevention process either does not exist or is not adhered to, the number of denials inevitably increase.
+When a formal denials prevention process doesn’t exist or isn’t followed, the number of denials inevitably increases.
 This potentially places your organization at risk.
-Over time, the denials volume and inconsistently followed processes can become a daunting task for any healthcare organization to review and optimize.
+Over time, the denials volume and process non-compliance can force healthcare organizations to take on the daunting task of reviewing what’s happening and optimize.

-Poor processes and lack of appropriate follow up remain a huge problem… As I collaborate with organizations nationwide, I am continuously surprised by the limited focus on the little things.
-These minor aspects can add up to millions of dollars in real bottom line improvement.
+- Poor processes and lack of appropriate follow-up remain a huge problem… As I collaborate with organizations nationwide, I am continuously surprised by the limited focus on the little things.
+These minor issues can add up to millions of dollars in real bottom-line improvement!
 With organizations being forced to do more with less, it’s easy to let the “little things” slip.
-It is important to face the problem head on, remembering that the appeals process incurs recovery costs, requires more resources to rework a claim, and wastes resource time.
+It’s important to face the problem head-on, remembering that the appeals process incurs recovery costs, requires more resources to rework a claim, and wastes resource time.
 As we learn to work smarter, we must become more efficient with our process, and eliminate as many touches as possible.

-Here’s an example… There are many organizations that do very little to address Advance Beneficiary Notices (ABN’s) in a meaningful way.
+- Here’s an example… Many organizations do very little to address Advance Beneficiary Notices (ABN’s) in a meaningful way.
 These notices inform a patient that a specific service may not be covered by Medicare, leaving the responsibility of payment to the patient.
 Ideally, a provider should issue this form if a potential denial is anticipated.

 There are a few factors unique to managing ABN’s.
-Though a patient may be responsible for payment related to services, the goal of a well- established ABN process is to work with the provider to justify the procedure and/ or tests.
-Inferring that the patient should be the responsible payer for the service is only a last resort.
+Though a patient may be responsible for payment related to services, the goal of a well-established ABN process is to work with the providers to justify the procedure and/ or tests.
+Inferring that the patient should be the responsible payer for the service should be the last resort.

-Organizations can add millions to their bottom line by implementing denials prevention and management best practices.
+- Organizations can add millions to their bottom line by implementing denial prevention and management best practices.

-“One Rural NY hospital focused efforts on their ABN process, making an investment of $30,000 in an engagement of establishing and following best practices resulted in an immediate return of $10,000 within the first month, in reduction of medical necessity denials.
+“One Rural NY hospital focused efforts on their ABN process by making an investment of $30,000 to establish and follow best practices, resulting in an immediate return of $10,000 within the first month, in reduction of medical necessity denials.
 After a year of maintaining their revamped ABN process, the return increased substantially to $120,000.”

-With a focus on assessing your current processes and attention to department work flow, you can move away from managing denials and work to eliminate the cause of them.
+With a focus on assessing your current processes and attention to department workflow, you can move away from managing denials and work to eliminate their causes.

 Medical Necessity: One of the Top Denial Reasons

 If the average provider only performs procedures and tests that are necessary, then the problem stems from a lack of appropriate explanation of the need for the procedure.
 Registration staff must be educated to request clarification and additional documentation if needed.
-Appropriate clinical documentation should support correct coding, resulting in claim forms that are error free and have a clear explanation description, prior to submittal for payment.
+Thorough clinical documentation should support correct coding, resulting in claim forms that are error-free and have a clear explanation description, prior to submittal for payment.

 How Can You Break the Cycle?

-Use a comprehensive denials prevention strategy that will allow you to identify where your processes are misaligned with industry best practices.
+Use a comprehensive denials prevention strategy to identify where your processes are misaligned with industry best practices.

 Also, expand your understanding of revenue cycle improvement as an opportunity to show a significant and immediate ROI.
 Here is a list of six solutions as a guide to help you achieve optimal revenue cycle practices.